Indexing technical documents

 - An index can be created as a separate document (the historical method)

-- An index can be created as part of the document that is being indexed (embedded indexing).
-This method is becoming popular.
-In the field of technical writing for software, it is the primary method.
+- An index can be created as part of the document (embedded indexing).
+Embedded indexing is becoming popular.
+In the field of technical writing for software, embedded indexing is the primary method.

 With embedded indexing, the indexer puts a marker (also known as a tag or a code) at each location in the document at which the term is relevant.
-Software generates the index based on the markers.
-If text is moved, the markers move with it, and the index can be regenerated easily.
-If text is deleted, the markers are also deleted, and the index can be regenerated.
+Software uses the markers to make the index.
+If text is moved, the markers move with the text, and the index can be made again easily.
+If text is deleted, the markers are also deleted, and the index can be made again.
 The index still requires manual checking.
-For example, possibly, cross-references are not valid now.
+For example, possibly, cross-references are not correct after text is deleted.

 The future